rod-laycock/RegainMyPrivacy/Google/README.md

 | Google    | N/A  | N/A   | Free  | £1.59 | £2.49 | N/A   | N/A   | £7.99 | N/A   |
 | Microsoft | Free | N/A   | N/A   | £1.99 | N/A   | N/A   | £5.99 | N/A   | N/A   |

-As you can see - All Sync is really, really cheap!.
+As you can see - All Sync is really, really cheap - for 100GB of disk space over 12 months, it will cost:

+- AllSync - £10.44
+- Google - £19.08
+- Microsoft - £23.88

+So for 3TB of disk storage, it will cost you less than a Costa Coffee a month, which equates to £52.08 per year, and this is so worth not having Google scan your file system.

 AllSync allow you to upgrade / downgrade at will - so if you are running out of space, you simply log in and upgrade.
 Conversely if you are not using all the disk space you can downgrade and save costs.